javers/javers.github.io/documentation/spring-boot-integration/index.md

 The User can change salaries and positions of Employees and move them in the Structure.
 All changes are audited and easy to browse.

-Check out how easy it is to add the JaVers audit to the Spring Boot application.
+Check out how easy it is to add the Javers audit to the Spring Boot application.

 Clone it from github: